kalaschsoyuz/chile2015-gender/README.md

-# chile2015-gender
+# poe2015-gender
-Data and analysis for the March 2015 AGN/galaxy evolution meeting in Puerto Varas, Chile.
+Data and analysis for the June 2015 "Physics of Evolved Stars" meeting in Nice, France.

-To view results in an iPython notebook: http://nbviewer.ipython.org/github/willettk/chile2015-gender/blob/master/analysis.ipynb
+To view results in an iPython notebook: http://nbviewer.ipython.org/github/kalaschsoyuz/poe2015-gender/blob/master/analysis.ipynb